Review of Sydney Airport Demand Management

 The Sydney Airport Demand Management Act 1997 (the Act) and associated legislative instruments establish a framework for the long-term management of air traffic demand at Sydney Airport.
 The Act, along with the Sydney Airport Slot Management Scheme 2013, Sydney Airport Compliance Scheme 2012 and Sydney Airport Demand Management Regulations 1998 (together, the Legislation), establish a limit of 80 aircraft movements an hour, provide for a slot management scheme, and guarantee access for New South Wales regional services.

-- maximising passengers and freight
+- maximise passengers and freight,

-- providing for the efficient use of airport infrastructure, while managing the impacts of noise to maintain livability for the Sydney community
+- providing for the efficient use of airport infrastructure, while managing the impacts of noise to maintain livability for the Sydney community,

 - encouraging competition and resilience within the industry, and